kevinpanxc/sprint.js/README.md

 ## Directly Loading Sprint Pages

-On each load of a Sprint page without using the Sprint navigate function (i.e. typing the page's URL directly into the browser's URL bar), Sprint expects a div with classes `pageInfo` and `infoContainer` with data attribute `pagename` that contains the corresponding page's name.
-Sprint will remove the div and execute the corresponding page's onload JavaScript function.
+On each load of a Sprint page without using the Sprint navigate function (i.e. typing the page's URL directly into the browser's URL bar), Sprint expects a div with classes `pageInfo` and `infoContainer` and with a data attribute `pagename` that contains the corresponding page's name.
+Sprint will remove the div and execute the page's onload JavaScript function.

 ## Custom Data from Server

 You can send custom user data from the server to Sprint by passing a `dataHandler` function as a parameter to the `addPage` function.
 The `dataHandler` function should return the server information.
-Sprint picks this information up in a private variable called `userData` and gives access to this variable through the function `getUserData`.
+Sprint calls this function and picks this information up in a private variable called `userData`.
+You can access this variable through the function `getUserData`.

 ## Basic Sprint HTML page structure